devmnj/node_examples/Todo_app/read.md

 * ejs templating engine
 * express

-I also utilized the `nodemon` package which indeed a good tool for auto reload while changing the code.
+I also utilized the `nodemon` package which indeed a good tool for `auto reload` while coding and debugging process.

 You can install all dependencies by running